Spill Prevention Control & Countermeasure (SPCC), SPCC evaluations, SPCC inspections, and negative declarations.

 Photo 1: SPCC-Applicable Oil Storage Tanks

-Ensolum reviewed sites for SPCC applicability using the criteria defined in Conoco’s Spill Prevention and Management manual provided by the client.
-When evaluating SPCC applicability criteria, WOTUS features were identified as all named water features plus one unnamed stream reach upstream of the named features.
-Ensolum used geographic information system (GIS) tools to efficiently identify the client’s oil and gas production facilities within one-quarter mile of navigable WOTUS, which could be reasonably expected to discharge oil into or upon navigable WOTUS, and therefore, require an SPCC Plan.
-Those not within one-quarter mile were documented as negative declarations.
+Furthermore, Ensolum reviewed sites for SPCC applicability using the criteria defined in Conoco’s Spill Prevention and Management manual provided by the client.
+When evaluating SPCC applicability criteria, Ensolum identified WOTUS features as all named water features plus one unnamed stream reach upstream of the named features.
+Ensolum used geographic information system (GIS) tools to efficiently identify the client’s oil and gas production facilities within one-quarter mile of navigable WOTUS.
+Ensolum reasonably expected these facilities to discharge oil into or upon navigable WOTUS.
+Therefore, they required an SPCC Plan.
+Ensolum documented those not within one-quarter mile as negative declarations.

-The deliverable provided by Ensolum included a database-generated client-specific negative declaration form, with a topographic map and aerial imagery showing the site location and nearby waterways.
-The list of sites reviewed by Ensolum and determined to be non-SPCC-applicable was included as an addendum to a field-wide SPCC plan.
+Ensolum’s deliverable also included a database-generated client-specific negative declaration form, with a topographic map and aerial imagery showing the site location and nearby waterways.
+Finally, Ensolum determined the list of reviewed sites as non-SPCC-applicable and included them as an addendum to a field-wide SPCC plan.